 Obtaining a degree in the Fine Arts affords many varied opportunities for future growth.
-Internships within museums, galleries, and businesses are offered during the summer months and are available by contacting the Student Services Coordinator.
-Student Services also offers assistance and information to students interested in pursuing an advanced degree.
+Internships within museums, galleries, and businesses are offered during the summer months and are available by contacting the Director of Campus Life.
+Student Service also offers assistance and information to students interested in pursuing an advanced degree.

 Mentor Program: The mentor program is available to juniors and seniors, matching the student with a like-minded, successful alumni mentor for the duration of one or more semesters.
 Students gain valuable, practical insight and guidance regarding the transition from student to professional artist, based on individual alumni experience.
 Topics for exploration may include: promotion of the artist and his/her work, gallery relationships, studio choices, financial considerations, teaching, networking, website design and critiques.